eiffel-community/eiffel-easy2use/wiki/markdown/Bundle_Cx.md

   OBS You need to answer "Y" twice, first for the Cx bundle removals and then the dependent services from the Eiffel bundle!

-### Alt2) Deploy CX bundle with all components including Argo-Events and excluding Argo
+### Alt2) Remove CX bundle with all components including Argo-Events and excluding Argo

   ```
   ./easy2use remove Cx -t Kubernetes -n <namespace> -p min